 The food was also not very good since the air was always damp which made it hard to get a fire started.
 Many of their meals were C ration meals of beans or chili that they choked down.
 Washing clothes was done when the men had a chance.
 They did this by finding a creek, looking for alligators, and if there were none, taking a bar of soap and scrubbing whatever they were washing.
 Clothes were usually washed once a week or once every two weeks.

-Over different train routes, the battalion traveled west to Ft.
-Mason in San Francisco, California.
-Each company traveled on two trains.
-The first train carried most of them followed right behind a second train that carried the company’s tanks.
-At the end of the second train were a boxcar and passenger car with some soldiers assigned to watch the equipment.
 Once in San Francisco, they were taken by the ferry, U.S.A.T.
 General Frank M. Coxe to Angel Island.
 At Ft.
 McDowell, on the island, they received physicals and inoculations by the battalion’s medical detachment.
 Men found with minor medical conditions were held back and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced with men that appeared to have been sent there as replacements.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country, while two other intercepted freighters were Japanese ships carrying scrap metal to Japan.
 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.